ALhasanZGhaibe/data-mining-msc-geik-miskolc/README.md

-# Data Mining Subject Computer Scince Msc of Miskolc University
+# Data Mining Subject Miskolc University

 <!--
 *** Thanks for checking out the Best-README-Template.
 If you have a suggestion